 She listened to health messages, advising women to check their breasts regularly.
 So when Pam Turner found a pea-sized lump in her breast, she knew she had to act.

 She was referred to Castle Hill Hospital for tests after going to see her GP but, within days, her life was turned upside down when she discovered she had breast cancer.

-Now, four years later, Pam is supporting Hull and East Yorkshire Hospitals NHS Trust to mark Breast Cancer Awareness Month and give hope to other women facing the same situation.
+Now, four years later, Pam is supporting Hull University Teaching Hospitals NHS Trust to mark Breast Cancer Awareness Month and give hope to other women facing the same situation.